The Source Terms and Conditions

 3.4.
 The Intermediary shall indemnify the Company against any loss sustained by the Company as a consequence of the Intermediary acting outside or in breach of the provisions of any of these Terms or any applicable law or regulation.

 3.5.
 You shall have an obligation to Us to disclose any conviction (excluding driving offences) not treated as spent under the Rehabilitation of Offenders Act 1974, whether relating to You or your Client.

 3.7.
-By registering to use the Source™, The Intermediary acknowledges that the Company will carry out a credit reference check on it’s owners/principals at registration and reserves the right to carry out credit checks on an annual basis thereafter.
+By registering to use the Source™, The Intermediary acknowledges that the Company may carry out a credit reference check on its owners/principals at registration and reserves the right to carry out credit checks on an annual basis thereafter.

 4.1.
 Once registered with the Company, the Intermediary may, subject to these Terms, produce quotations from the range of Insurers and General Insurance policies quoted on the Source™ or alternative facilities as offered by the Company from time to time; and may issue those quotations to members of the public on our behalf provided that:-